bramstein/hypher/README.md

       rightmin: <number>,

       // A comma separated list of hyphenation exceptions.
 Custom hyphenations
-      // can be specified using '=' as hyphenation character.
+      // can be specified using '=' or '-' as hyphenation character.
 (Optional)
       exceptions: <string>,

       // A patterns object (required)
       patterns: {}
     }

-Note that language objects are identical to the format used by [Hyphenator.js](http://code.google.com/p/hyphenator/).
+Language objects are identical to the format used by [Hyphenator.js](http://code.google.com/p/hyphenator/).
 The only difference is how they are used.
 Hypher requires you to manually pass a language object, whereas Hyphenator.js automatically "registers" a language object.
 Language objects can be found in the `patterns` directory.

-The options object may be empty or contain:
+The options object may be `null` or contain:

     {
       // The minimum length of a word to be considered for hyphenation.
 (Optional, defaults to 4)